Gridlocked (film): Production

 Principal photography on the film began July 7, 2014 in Toronto, Ontario and lasted for five weeks.
 Cuba Gooding, Jr. was previously set to play the lead role, but he was replaced by Purcell.
 The majority of filming took place in an abandoned meat packing plant, which the producers turned into a studio for the duration of the shoot.

 All of the effects, including gun shots and blood, were done practically with the exception of a few digital enhancements.
 The film set a record for the most shots fired on screen in a Canadian film.

 Release

-With Cody Hackman first huge successful movie Tapped Out sold to Lionsgate over 10 millions dollar in 6 months, he went back to his hometown London, Ontario Canada, and crowd funding from private investors to produce Gridlocked movie slate which include two other movies Lower Bay and Hidden in Woods.
 The film had its world première at Fantastic Fest in Austin on September 26, 2015, and had its Canadian première at Toronto After Dark on October 20 where it won Best Action Film.
 It premièred in China on June 12, 2016 at the Shanghai International Film Festival as part of Jackie Chan's Action Movie Week, and was nominated for several awards alongside films such as Ip Man 3, Point Break and The Man from U.N.C.L.E..

 It was released across North America on June 14, 2016 and became available on Netflix July 14, 2016.